openedx/edx-platform/lms/djangoapps/certificates/docs/decisions/001-allowlist-cert-requirements.rst

 Background
 ----------
+This doc covers requirements for allowlist course certificates.

 Users can earn a course certificate in a particular course run (the certificate is stored in the *GeneratedCertificate* model).
 If a user has not earned a certificate but the course staff would like them to have a certificate anyway, the user can